Regd.No.: 126198/071/072

 Day 21 : Fly back to Kathmandu and transfer to respective hotels.

-Morning transfer to Tenzing / Hillary airport at Lukla, as per the flight time board the small plane Dronier or Twin Otter a short scenic flight of 35 minutes brings you at Kathmandu and then transfer to respective hotels, with afternoon free at leisure and souvenir shopping.
+Morning transfer to Tenzing / Hillary airport at Lukla, as per the flight time board the small plane Dronier or Twin Otter a short scenic flight of 35 minutes brings you to Kathmandu and then transfer to respective hotels, with afternoon free at leisure and souvenir shopping.

 Food